 The Importance of Early Age Spay and Neuter of Ragdoll Kittens

 Sometimes it can be hard to have a site that supports purebred cats.
-I receive nasty emails from people that do not support breeding – and there are strong reasons why they don’t support breeding.
+I receive nasty emails from people who do not support breeding – and there are strong reasons why they don’t.
 Sometimes, I struggle with supporting breeding because of the emails I receive about irresponsible breeders.

-Yes, many breeders have kitten adopters sign contracts where they say they will spay and neuter the kitten they are adopting, but it doesn’t always happen.
-And if it doesn’t happen 100%, then it’s not good enough.
+Yes, many breeders have kitten adopters sign contracts saying they will spay and neuter the kitten they are adopting, but it doesn’t always happen.
+And if it doesn’t happen 100%, then it needs to improve.
 There are too many dangers involved in NOT spaying and neutering early on.

-When my parents got Rags and Cosby in 1989, they signed a contract that they would neuter the two kittens and they did when they were 6 months old.
+When my parents got Rags and Cosby in 1989, they signed a contract to neuter the two kittens, which they did when they were 6 months old.
 It’s just that only some people do this.
 Caymus and Murphy came neutered from their breeder, Bluegrass Rags.
 Charlie and Trigg came neutered from their breeder, Soulmate Ragdolls.

-- Early Age Spay and Neuter in the Cat
+Further Reading on Early Spay and Neuter in Cats

 - Feline spaying pros and cons – the reasons for and against spaying cats